-All bonus plans should encourage the activities needed for the Society to grow.
+All bonus plans should encourage the activities needed for the Society to grow and be affordable.

-Terms of Appointment of Executive Directors and Other Members of the Executive
+Terms of appointment of Executive Directors and other members of the Executive

 The employment terms, including pay, for the Society's most senior executive functions are overseen by the Remuneration Committee.
 No individual is involved in setting her or his own remuneration.
 We expect variable remuneration to form a significant part of Executive remuneration.